ch8n/Recycler-View-Internals/ReadMe.md

-# Create your own Recycler View
+# Recycler View Internals - Create your own Recycler View
 Recycler view is one of the major UI component of Android Ecosystem, and Most popular resource to learn it from is [RecyclerView ins and outs - Google I/O 2016](https://www.youtube.com/watch?v=LqBlYJTfLP4&t=1797s)